Section 106 Process

 - The purpose of consultation is to identify historic properties, assess adverse effects, and resolve those adverse effects through avoidance, minimization, and mitigation strategies.

 SECTION 106 RESOLUTION

-- A Memorandum of Agreement (MOA) is used to resolve adverse effects to historic properties and conclude a Section 106 consultation process.
+- A Memorandum of Agreement (MOA) or Programmatic Agreement (PA) is used to resolve adverse effects to historic properties and conclude a Section 106 consultation process.